by Lucas Aresin

 Residents and visitors of Budapest can visit the Contemporary Arts & Music Festival.
 By now, you might have noticed that Budapest is full of festivals, culture, art, and more.
 Therefore, it does not come as a surprise that a wide range of tastes and genres are covered: From contemporary classical, jazz, dance, and many other music concerts to dance performances, theatrical performances, and exhibitions, the festival is stock-full with live art from the solemn, relaxing to the energizing and mesmerizing.
 Just as the festival spreads over multiple weeks, it is also spread over multiple locations, for example, the A38 boat, the Academy of Music and many, many other places.
 Various talented performers await you, and with over two weeks of festival activity, you should definitely find the time to check it out!
 It's worth it!

-You could go hiking in the hills of Buda, visit the Elisabeth lookout, hop on the chairlift, ride on the children's railway, go biking.. read on for our list of what to do in Budapest in autumn time.
+You could go hiking in the hills of Buda, visit the Elisabeth lookout, hop on the chairlift, ride on the children's railway, go biking.. read on for our list of what to do in Budapest in the fall.

 B Side Tours